 • Technology: Airgocell® foam, memory foam, pocket springs

-• Advantages: progressive comfort, good support, washable cover
+• Advantages: gradual comfort, good support, washable cover

 Discover the Emma Hybrid II mattress on Amazon